fastify/fastify/docs/Reference/Request.md

 a totally new schema (object), otherwise the implementation will not benefit from the cache mechanism.

-:Using the following schema as an example:
+Using the following schema as an example:
 ```js
 const schema1 = {
   type: 'object',